 What is the Purpose of Your Website?

-Despite the fact that it’s easier today than ever for businesses to have a website, nearly 46% or small business still do NOT have one for their business (Source).
+Despite the fact that it’s easier today than ever for businesses to have a website, nearly 46% of small businesses still do NOT have one for their business (Source).

 We believe that your business website matters more today than ever.
 But just having a website is not enough.